gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

         },
     ```

-3. Now we are ready to upload the files from our application.
-Let's start writing the function:
+3. Now you can upload the files from the application.
+Start writing the function:

     ```typescript
     ...